pyenv-win/pyenv-win/README.md

 - Fix [#287](https://github.com/pyenv-win/pyenv-win/issues/287): Prevent infinite recursion by removing the shims directory from the path.
 - Fix [#259](https://github.com/pyenv-win/pyenv-win/issues/259): Correctly handle spaces in `pyenv` path.
 - Fix [#305](https://github.com/pyenv-win/pyenv-win/issues/305): Fix `exec` preferring the last version listed in `.python-version` instead of the first.
+  - **Note:** `pyenv rehash` must be called after upgrading.
+Expect the following error message if you don't:
+    ```
+    'Scripts' is not recognized as an internal or external command,
+    operable program or batch file.
+    ```

 ### New in 2.64.10
 - Check `PATH` in `pyenv version` to report other Python versions.